 1997 Died in Nigeria of complications from AIDS at the age of 59.

-Tonya Fitzpatrick is the co-founder of World Footprints.
-An almost “recovering attorney”, she found her purpose as a cultural connector and shares messages about our common humanity on TEDx and international stages.
-Tonya holds membership in the Society of American Travel Journalists, Women in Film and Video and the North American Travel Journalist Association where she serves as a Board Member.
-Tonya enjoys a life full of adventure, dark chocolate and champagne with her husband and business partner, Ian.
-She has a deep love for animals and would be happy owning a zoo if she weren’t traveling.
+Tonya Fitzpatrick is a co-founder of World Footprints.
+A three-time TEDx presenter and international speaker, Tonya was appointed a Delegate to the United Nations Commission on the Status of Women (63rd Session).
+An almost “recovering attorney”, Tonya has found her purpose as a cultural connector.
+She loves spreading positive messages about the power of travel and the strength of the common humanity we share.
+Tonya holds memberships in the National Speakers Association, Society of American Travel Journalists, Women in Film and Video, Society of Professional Journalists and the North American Travel Journalist Association where she serves as a Board Member.
+Tonya enjoys a life full of adventure, dark chocolate and champagne with her husband and business partner, Ian, and their beloved cat, Irwin.